Skip to main content

 Examples

 Note, that is it not sufficient to just have the payee in your list of payees.
 That will help MoneyWiz match the payee, indeed.
-But if you need MoneyWiz to recognize the category, you will have to have an existing transaction with proper payee and category, so MoneyWiz can read from it.
-For this reason, it’s common to have to set the proper payee and category at least 2 times before algorithm kicks in.
+But if you need MoneyWiz to recognize the category, you will have to have an existing transaction with a proper payee and category for MoneyWiz to read from.
+For this reason, it is common to need to set the proper payee and category at least three times before the algorithm begins applying corrections consistently.

 Did this answer your question?